pratius/GreenMart/README.md

-This webiste developed using ReactJs and nodeJS.
+This webiste is developed using ReactJs and nodeJS.

 ## Available Scripts